Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Single-User PASS

-To refine the PA positions on a single waveguide, a \textit{reference PA} is first selected, and the phase shift corresponding to this reference PA is used to optimize the positions of other PAs.
-According to \cite{xu2025rate}, this reference PA is the $(N+1)/2$-th (if $N$ is odd) or the $N/2$-th PA (if $N$ is even) on the first waveguide.
-However, for the $m$-th waveguide ($m>1$), all PA positions require refinement.
-Here, we describe the refinement of its central PA\footnote{The central PA is the $(N+1)/2$-th or the $N/2$-th PA according to the parity of $N$.} on this $m$-th waveguide; adjustments to the remaining PAs on this waveguide follow the method introduced in the previous part.
-Thus, when $m>1$, we consider solving the following equation:
+When refining on the first waveguide, the position of the first PA on this waveguide can be directly used as the reference point without adjustment.
+However, for the $m$-th waveguide ($m>1$), the position of its first PA requires refinement.
+Here, we describe the refinement of the first PA on this $m$-th waveguide; adjustments to the remaining PAs on this waveguide follow the method introduced in the previous part.
+Specifically, let $x_{1,1}^{p,{\rm opt}}$ as the reference point, the searching space of the first PA on the $m$-th waveguide is $[{\rm max}\left(-\frac{D_x}{2}, x_{m,1}^{p}-2\Delta_{{\rm min}}\right), x_{m,1}^{p}]$.
+Next, the refined position of this PA is obtained by using the first-found position that minimizes ${\rm mod}\left\{\phi_{1,1}-\phi_{m,1}, 2\pi\right\}$.